-1. More Than Just Looking For Colorectal Cancer
+1. Colonoscopies Do More Than Just Look For Colorectal Cancer

 While colonoscopies are most commonly used to detect colorectal cancer, they can also look for other abnormalities in your digestive system.
 If you’ve experienced blood in your stool, unexplained weight loss, constipation or diarrhea, or a general change in your bowel habits, a colonoscopy might be in order.
 It’s the easiest way for our doctors to get a glimpse of the inside of your body and look for anything that might be causing these changes.